fsaresh/fsaresh.github.io/content/posts/personal-finance/credit-cards/index.md

 ## If I Had to Pick Just One...
 I'd like to call attention to one card in particular: the CapitalOne Venture X is phenomenal.
 With that said, I'm sure the below wall of text can seem overwhelming if you're not used to the language.
 To summarize, this card is fantastic if you take even a single trip somewhere once a year to use the $300 travel credit.

-Let me lay out its benefits and detriments...
+Let me lay out its benefits...

 - 10x miles (effectively 10% cashback when used properly) on hotel bookings
 - 10x miles (10% cashback) on rental cars
 - 5x miles (5% cashback) on flights
     - Note: for the above 5-10x miles offerings, you need to book travel through CapitalOne's Travel Portal, but it's pretty well designed and offers fair pricing
 - 2x miles (2% cashback) on all other spending
-    - This makes this card a 2% cashback card in the worst case, which is still pretty great!
+    - This makes this card effectively a 2% cashback card in the worst case, which is still pretty great!
 - Access to Priority Pass Lounges, Plaza Premium Lounges, and CapitalOne Lounges across the world
     - I used to think this sort of benefit was useless, because when Priority Pass first launched, I tried using it and was told several times that the lounges were full.
 I tried again (4 years later) now that the hype has died down a bit, and it was a wonderful experience.
 Free food, free drinks, less noise, more comfortable chairs, charging outlets, and more -- it makes long layovers easier.
 - No foreign transaction fees, meaning you don't pay extra when using this card abroad!
-- $395 annual fee, but before you dismiss this card, they counter that fee with:
-    - $300 travel credit applied when booking through CapitalOne's Travel Portal
-    - 10,000 bonus miles on your card's anniversary (equivalent to getting $100 back every year)
-    - Note that by here, we've already paid off the annual fee and gotten $5 back, without even using a single one of the card's main benefits around hotel, rental car, or flight bookings
 - $100 TSA Precheck/Global Entry credit (redeemable every 4 years, and those programs need renewal every 5 years)
 - $200 AirBnB credit your first year
 - Sign-on bonus of 75,000 miles if you spend $4,000 in the first 3 months (effectively $750 cashback for spending $4,000)